 - To facilitate for national museums to act as arenas for dialogue between European citizens about what it means to belong to a nation and to Europe.

-Eunamus activities are divided into six thematic research strands.
-Five of them run in parallel with slightly staggered beginnings.
-There is a snowball effect built in to the work plan which permits, with the addition of each layer, an increased understanding of national museums based on historising and comparative studies.
-The final study will bring together the results in a comprehensive statement on how national museums can contribute to social change.
+Eunamus activities were divided into six thematic research strands.
+Five of them ran in parallel with slightly staggered beginnings.
+There was a snowball effect built in to the work plan which permitted, with the addition of each layer, an increased understanding of national museums based on historising and comparative studies.
+The final study brought together the results in a comprehensive statement on how national museums can contribute to social change.

 Mapping and framing institutions 1750-2010: national museums interacting with nation-making